RawatRahul14/PyTorch-Guide/README.md

     ```

 4. **Training the model**

+    Training the model created above on the training dataset using a `for` loop.
     ```py
     # Example data
     inputs = torch.randn(100, 10)  # 100 samples, each with 10 features